polkadot-fellows/xcm-format/README.md

 Concrete identifiers are *relative identifiers* that specifically identify a single asset through its location in a consensus system relative to the context interpreting.
 Use of a `MultiLocation` ensures that similar but non-fungible variants of the same underlying asset can be properly distinguished, and obviates the need for any kind of central registry.

 The limitation is that the asset identifier cannot be trivially copied between consensus systems and must instead be "re-anchored" whenever being moved to a new consensus system, using the two systems' relative paths.
+This is specifically because `MultiLocation` values are fundamentally relative identifiers.

 Throughout XCM, messages are authored such that *when interpreted from the receiver's point of view* they will have the desired meaning/effect.
 This means that relative paths should always by constructed to be read from the point of view of the receiving system, *which may be have a completely different meaning in the authoring system*.